March 10, 2017

 Finally, don’t forget to send thank you notes at the end of the day.
 Whether writing to the newsletter editor, an influencer on Twitter or a journalist who mentioned you in a round-up, a thank you note goes a long way.
 You’re developing a community of champions here, and this simple, personal gesture will make a substantial impact on your next encounter.

-If you’d like to learn more about the tenets of a strong content strategy, join us on April 12 at DevGuild: Content Strategy – a half day conference featuring speakers from Discourse, Slack, Auth0, Algolia, Twilio, Box, and Intercom.
+If you’d like to learn more about the tenets of a strong content strategy, watch all the talks from DevGuild: Content Strategy – a half day conference that featured speakers from Discourse, Slack, Auth0, Algolia, Twilio, Box, and Intercom.